- Who can apply to be a Bird City?

 What recognition do certified communities receive?

-• Use of Program Logos: A digital copy of the Bird City Texas logo will be provided to all certified communities for use on their websites, publications, social media, etc.
+- Use of City Branded Program Logos: A digital copy of the Bird City Texas logo will be provided to all certified communities for use on their websites, publications, social media, etc.

-• Bird City Texas certification materials: For display in the community.
+- Bird City Texas certification materials: Metal signs for display in the community.

 How will managing for bird conservation and bird friendly cities have value for my community?